Cedar Crest College Campus Police

 NUMBER OF STUDENTS IN CAMPUS HOUSING

 The College has 379 undergraduate students and 14 graduate students living in campus housing, during the fall semester of the 2020/2021 academic year.

 NUMBER OF NON-STUDENT EMPLOYEES

 Patrols are maintained with two readily identifiable Ford Interceptor SUVs.
 The patrol vehicles contain basic medical and first-aid equipment, fire extinguishers and traffic cones.
-The College utilizes a marked all-terrain vehicle for patrol in areas not easily accessible in a full-size street vehicle.
-Bicycle patrols with officers in distinctive uniforms also patrol the campus.
+Bicycle patrols with officers in distinctive uniforms also patrol campus.
 These environmentally friendly patrols provide visibility and community oriented policing throughout the spring, summer and fall seasons.

 Foot patrol is encouraged on campus and inside buildings.
 Officers on foot are more visible which results in one-on-one contact and encourages a working rapport with the College community.
 Buildings and grounds are patrolled to determine the presence of unauthorized persons, observe any safety violations and the general condition of the College facilities.
 Roadways and parking areas are patrolled to ensure compliance with the College Traffic and Parking Regulations.
-Buildings are locked/unlocked according to schedules.
+Buildings are locked and unlocked according to schedules.
 Violations of College regulations, as well as the laws of the Commonwealth of Pennsylvania, are dealt with in accordance with College policies, as well as local, state and federal statutes.